Introducing Telecom Network Automation | Google Cloud Blog - ExBulletin

 To address these limitations, control-loop-based automation systems have gained momentum.
 However, the traditional mandatory mechanisms of control loop automation can require complex rules, triggers, and policies.
 Enforcement of such policies cannot always be guaranteed without the inherent ability to enforce configuration.

-Telecom Network Automation supports declarative, intent-based mechanisms for control-loop automation that can address the gaps in the imperative model, leveraging the strengths of long-standing pioneering efforts from Kubernetes, Nephio, and Google to enable these operates a vast global production network using the structure of
+Telecom Network Automation supports declarative, intent-based mechanisms for control loop automation that can address the gaps in the imperative model, Kubernetes, Nephio, and Google operating vast global production networks using these constructs.
+Leveraging the strengths of our long-standing pioneering efforts.

 Telecom Network Automation allows CSPs to deploy entire networks quickly and manage them without complexity using a single pane of glass.